j-mohammadi/RL-RacingCar/README.md

 ## Q-Learning Agent

 Now that we have our environment, we can start the code of the agent.
-The principle of Q-Learning is quite simple: at every step the agent compute the *q-value* of all the possible actions, which corresponds to the value of each choice.
+The principle of Q-Learning is quite simple: at every step the agent computes the *q-value* of all the possible actions, which corresponds to the value of each choice.
 Then, the agent takes the best choice if it wants to maximize its immediate reward, or takes another one if it has to explore more possibilities.
 We are also using a neural network as a function approximator (this is called DQN for Deep Q Network).
 The diagram of DQN is displayed below:

 ![Q-Learning](https://user-images.githubusercontent.com/66775006/215767109-4a94e70b-745b-419b-8de6-5f3c0d7f4faf.png)